Anthony Corallo: Mafia Commission Trial

 In the early 1980s, Corallo unwittingly provided the government with evidence that would all but end his career.
 Over the years, Corallo and Salvatore Avellino established a stranglehold on the waste hauling business on Long Island.
 To gather evidence against Avellino, members of the New York State Organized Crime Task Force (OCTF) used undercover informant Robert Kubecka, the owner of a Suffolk County garbage hauling business.
 Since the 1970s, Kubecka had refused to participate with mob control of the waste hauling business and had suffered extensive harassment as a result.
 In 1982, Kubecka agreed to wear a surveillance device during meetings with the mobsters.
 Although Kubecka was unable to get close to Avellino himself, the information Kubecka gathered eventually persuaded a judge to allow a wiretap on Avellino's home phone in Nissequogue, New York.
 The home phone tap was also disappointing to the agents; however, it did reveal that Avellino was driving Corallo around all day in Avellino's car.

-In 1983, members of the New York State Organized Crime Task Force (OCTF) installed an electronic surveillance device inside the dashboard on Avellino's Jaguar while he and his wife were at a dinner dance.
+In 1983, members of the OCTF installed an electronic surveillance device inside the dashboard on Avellino's Jaguar automobile while he and his wife were at a dinner dance.
 Agents then listened to many conversations between Corallo, Avellino, and other mobsters as they drove around the city.
-From these recorded conversations, OCTF learned the Commission's internal structure, history, and relations with other crime families.
+From these recorded conversations, OCTF learned the commission's internal structure, history, and relations with other crime families.
 These conversations were shared with federal prosecutors and provided them with invaluable evidence against Corallo and other family bosses in the Mafia Commission Trial.